-- -- Require fees and revenue collected by the Executive Director to be deposited in the State Lottery Fund; require expenses of the Director or the Board to be paid from the Fund; and limit those expenses to the amount of revenue from ticket sales and fees collected under the Act. - -- Include a raffle in a provision under which a penalty relating to a bingo game, millionaire party, or charity game does not apply to that conduct if done pursuant to the Act or rules promulgated under it.
+- -- Require fees and revenue collected by the Executive Director to be deposited in the State Lottery Fund; require expenses of the Director or the Board to be paid from the Fund; and limit those expenses to the amount of revenue from ticket sales and fees collected under the Act. - -- Include a raffle in a provision under which a penalty under another law relating to a bingo game, millionaire party, or charity game does not apply to conduct done pursuant to the Act or rules promulgated under it. - -- Require a licensee to allow an authorized representative of the Bureau of State Lottery or the Department of State Police or a local law enforcement officer to inspect an event location during business hours, instead of at any time.